U.S. to stress need for 'guardrails' in Sherman's talks in China - Up News Info

 Article content

-“We’re going into these meetings with our eyes wide open,” he said, adding: “We believe it’s important to maintain open lines of communication between high-level officials, frank and open discussion, even perhaps especially, where we disagree is critical to reducing the potential for misunderstandings between our countries.”
+Bilateral ties have soured to such a degree that foreign policy experts do not expect significant outcomes from Tianjin.

-A second U.S. administration official said those sanctions were an example of how China punishes those who speak out and said Washington would not be afraid of taking further steps against Beijing when its interests were threatened.
+If the talks go reasonably well, however, they could help set the stage for an eventual meeting between Biden and Chinese leader Xi Jinping, possibly on the sidelines of the G20 summit in Italy in late October.

-Bilateral ties have soured to such a degree that the prospect of significant outcomes from Tianjin talks seems almost unthinkable in foreign policy circles.
+“If the trust is there, both sides can use these talks to discuss cooperation on bilateral issues like removing the restriction on diplomats and students visas, and on multilateral issues involving Iran, Afghanistan, Myanmar, climate change,” said Wu Xinbo, director of American Studies at Shanghai’s Fudan University.

-However, if the discussions go reasonably well, they could help set the stage for an eventual meeting between Biden and Chinese leader Xi Jinping later this year, possibly on the sidelines of the G20 summit in Italy in late October.
-(Reporting by Michael Martina and David Brunnstrom in Washington and Yew Lun Tian in Beijing; Editing by Mary Milliken and Matthew Lewis)
+Bonnie Glaser, an Asia expert at the German Marshall Fund of the United States, said the trips by Blinken and Austin, as well as diplomatic efforts such as a planned second summit between Biden and leaders from Japan, India and Australia later in the year, may have China feeling hemmed in.

 Advertisement